 I should know (if I really loved you!), but if you haven’t told me, assume I’m clueless.
 This applies to the serious stuff, not just where to eat.

-So you could: Pretend you’re married to a person with a part missing–the ‘read your mind’ part.
-Then assume you have to make up for that missing part by telling me how you feel and what you want.
+So you could: Pretend you’re married to a person with a piece missing–the ‘read your mind’ piece.
+Then assume you have to make up for that missing piece by telling me how you feel and what you want.

 2. I can’t keep up with your logic and thinking